 - 1. In this case, the mounting and module system and electrical collection system constitute the solar electrical generation plant, as that is the part of the system that is essential for electrical power generation.
-However, the electrical generation only has the potential to produce 12kV.
-As a result, none of machinery and equipment used in the mounting, module and collection systems constitute machinery and equipment used directly in producing electrical power for purposes of A.R.S. § 42-5061(B)(4). - 2.
-The solar plant power is connected to and transfers power to the substation.
-However, it only has the capacity to produce 12kV.
-Because the voltage capacity of the project is 12kV and does not change because it does not have a substation attached to it, the gen-tie system would not be part of a transmission system since it does not meet the 34.5kV threshold.
-It is presumptively categorized as a distribution system. - 3.
+For all three projects, the electrical generation has the potential to produce 34.5kV prior to the substation.
+As a result, all machinery and equipment used in the mounting, module and collection systems constitute machinery and equipment used directly in producing electrical power. - 2.
+Substations will be used in all three projects to change the voltage of the electricity generated by the plant from lower to higher voltage.
+They "step up" the capacity voltage from 34.5 kV to 500 kV.
+Additionally, the gen-tie system augments, integrates or ties together the sources of power supply for connection to another substation.
+The substations and gen-tie are therefore primarily transmission systems and the machinery and equipment included in the substations and gen-tie systems constitute machinery and equipment used directly in transmitting electrical power. - 3.
 The BESS does not produce electrical power, and it does not qualify as a transmission system under A.A.C.
-R15-5-128(C) because it does not change the voltage of the power and it does not augment, integrate or tie together the sources of power supply since the power plant may operate without it.
-It stores electricity generated by the solar power plant so that it can be released to the grid at a later, scheduled time.
-Therefore, it is not used directly in producing or transmitting electricity. - 4.
-None of the systems installed as part of the Project qualify for the exemption under A.R.S. § 42-5061(B)(4) and therefore none of the systems could be considered as having IFU.
+R15-5-128(C) because it does not change the voltage of the power and it does not augment, integrate or tie together the sources of power supply.
+It stores electricity generated by the solar power plant so that it can be released to the